first class around the world leading luxury travel magazine

 We stepped in the restaurant at 10:30pm and, though it usually closes at 11pm, it was still quite full; we were offered a table and promptly served without any kind of remark.
 We were advised to watch out when ordering: all dishes are served in generous portions.
 We therefore suggest dinners to order and share three or four specialities.
 Service is anticipating and fast: so those who want more will be served within a few minutes.

 The «Tom Kha Gai» (THB 180) is our favorite Thai soup: featuring chicken, galangal and coconut milk, this is a perfumed delight.
-Not as spicy as the legendary «Tom Yam Goong» (THB 240): traditional hot King Prawn soup, with lime, lemon-grass a,lot of chilli.
+Not as spicy as the legendary «Tom Yam Goong» (THB 240): traditional hot King Prawn soup, with lime, lemon-grass a, lot of chilli.
 For experienced palates only!

 Red Peppers is a place for vegetarians specialties: we found lot of them in the extended menu.
 The «Poh Pia Je» (THB 150) are very good vegetarian spring rolls.
 We like the refreshing «Yam Som-O Je» (THB 140) pomelo salad.
 Excellent «Phad Thai Je» (THB 160): fried vegetarian noodles Thai style, recommended for children because not spicy at all.

 The fish and seafood are proficiently prepared.
-As spicy as yummy, the «Pla Krapong Khao Neung Manao» (THB 310), steamed boneless sea-bass with spicy lime sauce,is much recommended.
+As spicy as yummy, «Pla Krapong Khao Neung Manao» (THB 310), steamed boneless sea-bass with spicy lime sauce, is much recommended.
 More expensive (THB 560), the «Goong Tod Gratiem Prik Thai» is a delicacy a gourmet cannot miss; we like it with «Khao Phad Gratiem» (THB 150): tasty garlic fried rice.
 Have it all with a bottle of well chilled local beer (Singha or Chang); Thai food doesn't go along with wine.

 Small though good selection of desserts: the best remains the «Kluay Bowd Chee» (THB 95): palatable banana cooked in coconut milk.